nitarsh/frontend-nanodegree-mobile-portfolio-master/README.md

 # Shrinath's solution to assignment

 ## How to run
+- Install Nginx
 - Configure `nginx.conf` to compress resources like this:
 ```
         gzip on;
         gzip_disable "msie6";
         gzip_types text/plain text/html text/css application/json application/javascript text/xml application/xml application/xml+rss text/javascript;
 ```
-- Configure nginx sites-enabled file like so:
+- Configure nginx sites-enabled file (there is always a default ) like so:
 ```
 server {
         listen 8080 default_server;